Chronic, long-term stress is like poison to your body.

 The most beneficial thing you can do, today, to improve your gut health, is to drink warm bone broth with a little coconut oil in it.

-Bone broth has nutrients and amino acids that are very healing, specifically for the gut cells, and coconut oil contains medium chain fatty acids which provides quick energy for your liver and helps to kill the bad bacteria in your large intestine.
+Bone broth has nutrients and amino acids that are very healing, specifically for the gut cells, and coconut oil contains medium chain fatty acids which provides quick energy for your liver and helps to kill the bad bacteria in your large intestines.

 Drinking this on an empty stomach makes it even more effective, since your gut cells aren’t actively working to digest food.